Xurape/Steam-Members-Panel/README.md

 -----------------------------------------------------------------------------------------------------------
 # NOTE:
-## New panel with more functions and a modern designed Admin dashboard available at https://reduxpanel.com
+## This project as been archived.
+A new panel with more functions and a modern designed Admin dashboard available at https://reduxpanel.com
 -----------------------------------------------------------------------------------------------------------

 [EN]: